phil-gg/AU-SIF-SQL/SIF_tables_data_insert/Readme.md

 These filenames are generated with an Excel formula in "tables list" (stored in the Select Only folder).

 The "tables list" files track all the scripts to be built, and *(with "xxx.yyy" filename prefix)* recommends the order in which  to complete the mappings, and documents the dependency order in which data insert must occur.
-The status table below is a copy-paste of "tables list" columns A to E into [tablesgenerator.com/markdown_tables](https://www.tablesgenerator.com/markdown_tables).

 ## Current state of mapping